29xuan/Othello/README.md

 ## Project Overview

 We build and verify Othello on both 8X8 and 4X4 boards.
-Z3 is embedded into a Python-Flask web backend to support real-time specification verification and symbolic move recommendation. nuXmv is used to verify reachability and correctness properties offline using temporal logic, focusing on the $4 \times 4$ board to manage state complexity.
+Z3 is embedded into a Python-Flask web backend to support real-time specification verification and symbolic move recommendation. nuXmv is used to verify reachability and correctness properties offline using temporal logic, focusing on the 4X4 board to manage state complexity.

 ###  Z3 Features